Tillerino/binboh/README.md

 After each run, the call's hashes are stored in `~/.cache/binboh/` (or equivalent) for future reference - one file per call.
 The file name is based on a hash of all properties of the call (not the file contents!).
 Changing anything about the call will for the command to be executed again regardless of changes to input or output files.

+Try running binboh with the `--verbose` flag.
+This makes everything quite

 ## Alternatives